unwriter/datacash/README.md

 - Posts `"hello from datacash"` to [memo.cash](https://memo.cash) network (See the protocol at [https://memo.cash/protocol](https://memo.cash/protocol)),
 - signed with a private key: `5JZ4RXH4MoXpaUQMcJHo8DxhZtkf5U5VnYd9zZH8BRKZuAbxZEw`,
-- through a public JSON-RPC endpoing at [https://cashexplorer.bitcoin.com](https://cashexplorer.bitcoin.com)
+- through a public JSON-RPC endpoint at [https://cashexplorer.bitcoin.com](https://cashexplorer.bitcoin.com)
 - while tipping the user `1A2JN4JAUoKCQ5kA4pHhu4qCqma8jZSU81` a value of `1000` satoshis.

 All you need to do to invoke it is call: